RoundofThree/syzkaller/docs/cheribsd/README.md

 # CheriBSD

-This page contains instructions to set up syzkaller to run on a CheriBSD host (tested on hybrid) and fuzz a CheriBSD purecap kernel running under bhyve.
+This page contains instructions to set up syzkaller to run on a CheriBSD host and fuzz a CheriBSD purecap kernel running under bhyve.
+Currently, only hybrid support is implemented, with purecap support in the works.

 Most of this document is copied from the guide for [FreeBSD](docs/freebsd/README.md), with a few adjustments for CheriBSD.
+Many thanks to the original authors of the document.

 ## Prerequisites